Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Additional Discussion

 Muon flux assimilation could also be performed as observations of opportunity using data from existing astroparticle detectors, some of which are even conveniently located for meteorological observations.
 The IceCube Neutrino Observatory~\cite{Aartsen_2017} is located at the South Pole and could aid in improving atmospheric characterization over Antarctica.
 P-ONE~\cite{Agostini_2020} is planned to be located off the western coast of Canada, providing an excellent opportunity for improved characterization of the North American jet stream.
 Both of these detectors are (or will be) a cubic kilometer or larger in volume, and can easily clear the exposure requirement calculated above.

 Importantly, in this study, we have only made use of the total all-sky and all-energy integrated muon flux information.
-A muon detector does not need to be able to reconstruct individual muon event directions or energies to contribute to improved forecasts, merely the total count over a given time period.
+While (as noted in the next section) the atmospheric muon flux does contain directional information, a muon detector does not need to be able to reconstruct individual muon event directions or energies to contribute to improved forecasts, merely the total count over a given time period.
 This vastly simplifies the muon detector design requirements.
 Scintillator-based muon detectors of this type can be easily constructed and scaled to the desired size, and in fact this is often done as a component of larger experiments~\cite{kauer2019scintillatorupgradeicetopperformance}, or even as student lab activities~\cite{Axani_2018}.